Arlausea/TP_Synthese/tftp_client/README.md

 ## Objective

-The main objective of this practical work is to ccreate a client program capable of exchanging files using the Trivial File Transfer
+The main objective of this practical work is to create a client program capable of exchanging files using the Trivial File Transfer
 Protocol (TFTP).

 ### Step 0 - Server Testing